Technology for Kokanee students

 What if my student forgot to bring the Chromebook to school?

 If a student forgets to bring their Chromebook to school, the student may miss out on Chromebook-related instructional activities that day.
 Please help your student bring their Chromebook to/from school daily!
-Each school has a very small number of “loaner” devices.
+Each school has a small number of daily loaner devices.
 Priority for these loaners goes to students who experience equipment issues outside their control.
-When available, a student who forgot their Chromebook may be issued a “loaner” device by the school.
+When available, a student who forgot their Chromebook may be issued a “loaner” device for the school day.
+Loaner devices do not leave campus.

-What happens if a student’s Chromebook is broken after checkout?
+What happens if a student’s Chromebook is broken or malfunctions?

 What if the Chromebook is stolen?

-The loss needs to be reported ASAP to your student’s school along with a police report.
+The loss needs to be reported ASAP to your student’s school along with a police report and case number.
 The student can then check out a loaner/spare.
 It is critical that the student maintain good security for the Chromebook always!
 Please work with your student to reinforce the importance of taking care of the Chromebook.
+They are responsible for safekeeping of their assigned device no matter the location.

 How are students kept safe online?